 (e) The remedy provided in this subdivision does not preclude a facility from seeking any other remedy available under other laws of this state.

-An admission contract must not include a clause requiring a resident to sign a consent to all treatment ordered by any physician or advanced practice registered nurse.
+An admission contract must not include a clause requiring a resident to sign a consent to all treatment ordered by any physician, advanced practice registered nurse, or physician assistant.
 An admission contract may require consent only for routine nursing care or emergency care.
 An admission contract must contain a clause that informs the resident of the right to refuse treatment.

 An admission contract must contain a written acknowledgment that the resident has been informed of the patient's bill of rights, as required in section 144.652.